 1 Luke 14:11.

 2 “Kingdom” rather than “realm” or “empire.”
-The New Testament Greek “Basileia” for the site of God/Heaven/Christ's rule is typically rendered in English as “the Kingdom of God,” “the Kingdom of Heaven,” and “the Kingdom of Christ” and in German as “das Reich Gottes,” “Das Himmelreich,” and “das Reich Christi.”
+The New Testament Greek “Basileia” for the site of God/Heaven/Christ’s rule is typically rendered in English as “the Kingdom of God,” “the Kingdom of Heaven,” and “the Kingdom of Christ” and in German as “das Reich Gottes,” “Das Himmelreich,” and “das Reich Christi.”
 In German, the divine ruler of the basileia, however, is called not “Kaiser” (“emperor,” corresponding to “Reich”), as might be expected, but rather “König” (“king”).
-Jesus' kingdom is said in Luther's rendering of Luke 22:26 to be marked by the kind of humility where “der grösste soll sein wie der jüngste, und der Fürnehmste wie ein Diener” (“the greatest one shall be like the youngest one, and the foremost one like a servant”).
+Jesus’s kingdom is said in Luther’s rendering of Luke 22:26 to be marked by the kind of humility where “der grösste soll sein wie der jüngste, und der Fürnehmste wie ein Diener” (“the greatest one shall be like the youngest one, and the foremost one like a servant”).

 3 A printed version of the cantata text, published before Bach composed BWV 47, here reads “Stank” (“stench”), not “Staub” (“dust”).
 Bach’s own score likewise reads “Stank.”
 The original performing part, copied by one of Bach’s assistants, read “Stank” at first but was corrected by someone else to “Staub.”
 A secondary score copied in the 1740s reads only “Staub.”
 The strong emphasis on the fifth word in this line’s musical setting could argue in favor of “Stank,” but “Staub” does seem to be an intentional revision, even if not fully clear by whom.